tobyink/rust-tada/README.md

 ## Usage

 The `tada` command operates on files called "todo.txt" and "done.txt" in your home directory by default.
+These should be formatted using the [todo.txt](https://github.com/todotxt/todo.txt) format; one task per line.
+Empty lines are allowed, and lines starting with "#" are ignored as comments.

 You can use environment variables `TODO_FILE` and `DONE_FILE` to point to different files, or use command-line flags for the same.
 The `TODO_DIR` environment variable also exists and affects both files.

-`tada` usually categorizes tasks along three main vectors:
+Tada usually categorizes tasks along three main vectors:

 * urgency - that is, as what calendar date will it be "too late" to do the task
 * importance - how vital is it that the task is done at all